 Executive Management Team:

-Is responsible for the Group’s operational compliance with Data Protection Law and shall approve the main data protection policies for the Group.
+Is responsible for the Group’s operational compliance with Data Protection Law and shall approve the main Group data protection policies.

 Watford Community Housing Staff, Board and Board Committee Members: